ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 The next statement tells the user it will notify him/her when the request was successful.
 This part can get complex because you want to give a rapid response as soon as possible.

->The first thing that comes to mind is, can our client not pol the state of the data from the table un till it's ready?
+>The first thing that comes to mind is, can our client not poll the state of the data from the table until it's ready?

 When our client receives a high amount of load, and it's polling the database for the state of the data, it can put the database under unnecessary stress.
 Since polling is a periodically check, it is not real-time, and we want to bring feedback to our users as soon as possible.